tomsasani/bxd_mutator_manuscript/README.md

 We recently published a [manuscript](https://www.biorxiv.org/content/10.1101/2021.03.12.435196v1) describing our discovery of a genetic modifier of the germline mutation rate in mice.
 As part of this analysis, we identified *de novo* germline mutations in approximately 100 recombinant inbred mice, known as the [BXD family](https://www.cell.com/cell-systems/fulltext/S2405-4712(20)30503-2?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS2405471220305032%3Fshowall%3Dtrue).

-Using these germline mutations (which we referred to as "singletons" in the manuscript), we then mapped quantitative trait loci (QTL) for various phenotypes related to the mutation spectrum in these mice.
+Using these germline mutations (which we referred to as "singletons" in the manuscript), we then mapped quantitative trait loci (QTL) for various phenotypes related to the mutation spectrum.
 Notably, we found a QTL for the rate of C>A germline mutations.

 This repository includes all of the code necessary to reproduce the main figures from our paper.
 This code is packaged into a [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline, enabling users to generate all of these figures using a handful of simple commands, described below.